 - Does your organisation have Wellness Action Plans to support employees’ wellbeing?

 - If you have an Employee Assistance Programme, does it include support around pregnancy loss?

 Encourage your organisation to create a miscarriage policy if they do not have one.
 There’s more information on how to create a miscarriage policy here.

 Learn what other organisations have done to support employees affected by pregnancy loss or other maternity/fertility issues.
 In this vlog, Joanna explains how her company’s attitudes to staff wellbeing and assistance were hugely beneficial.

 Ask for training.
 The more people who ask for it, the more likely it is to happen.
-We have more information about running training and awareness events here.
+The Miscarriage Association offers training for line managers and you can find out more about that here.
+We also have more information about running training and awareness events here.

 [My boss] only ever paid lip service to the important parts of management where you actually get to know and support your team members and instead was very focussed on processes and getting tasks done.
 This made me feel like I couldn’t approach her and played a part in my decision to resign that role when the restructure coincided with my wife’s miscarriage.